-Water damage is the worst thing you want to deal with at your home.
+Water damage is the worst thing you want to deal with in your home.
 Water intrusion into your structural components can be your worst enemy.
 Unfortunately, this can be a regular occurrence whenever there are heavy rains or unexpected water leakage.
 When water invades your homestead territory, it causes extensive damage.

 If you don’t take restoration and preventive measures, water damage can render your home uninhabitable.
 Here are approaches you can deploy to recover from the water menace and prevent future occurrences.

-1. Identify the Cause of the Problem:
+1. Identify the Cause of the Problem

 If rainwater is the cause of flooding, establish why rainfall is becoming a threat.
 Many homeowners are never invaded by floods when it rains.
 It could be your water drainage system stopped functioning correctly.
 It also could be that your home location is prone to flooding when it rains.
 If it is not a rain-related cause, Check out if it is a plumbing problem.
 Pipe burst is also a common cause of flooding at homes.

-2. Stop the Water Flow:
+2. Stop the Water Flow

 If rainwater has caused flooding, consult expert advice.
 An expert will help you identify how to stop rain from invading your home.
 One way of preventing rainwater from entering your home is by digging a wide trench underneath.
 This trench should run into a sump pump and this way it retracts rainwater direction.
 Digging a water-channel can be expensive, but it’s the only reliable way of delivering a permanent solution.